NavarroEmilioLuis/SMB3-Cards-Minigame/README.md

 **Setup**

-To play the game you can clone the repository and run it locally opening the index.html file on your browser.
+To play the game you can download the repository and run it locally opening the index.html file on your browser.